|

 child will feel emotionally hurt by those mistakes and will crave the

-satisfaction of revenge: to hurt the other as
+satisfaction of revenge: to hurt the other “as

-I have been hurt.
+I have been hurt.”

-grow up lacking a social structure of deep faith and trust in Gods
+structure of deep faith and trust in God’s mercy.

 themselves.